Monika Funke Stern_Zum Glück gibt's kein Patent_1984_patentamt!

 In the case of the IMAI archives, considering that the foundation makes large parts of its digitized collection freely accessible online, the way the videotapes are indexed has a decisive influence on how the history of video art and also the history of music subcultures and countercultures is remembered.
 Therefore, it is essential that About the Noise in the Archives considers contemporary queer, feminist, postcolonial, and archive-theoretical discussions, while also rethinking the position of the archivist.

-The research project is funded by the State Capital Düsseldorf and the Ministry of Culture and Science of NRW.
+The research project is funded by the city of Düsseldorf and the Ministry of Culture and Science of NRW.
 The work of the research trainee is supported by Dr. Linnea Semmerling and Nele Kaczmarek (IMAI Foundation) in cooperation with Dr. Kathrin Dreckmann (Institute for Media and Cultural Studies at Heinrich Heine University Düsseldorf) and Dr. Dagmar Brunow (Linné University, Kalmar/Växjö, Sweden).

 Dr. Kat Lawinia Gorska